 These articles cover the essentials that every Hcg dieter should know.
 The ACCURATE list of approved foods for all protocols and phases, as well as delicious recipes and an overview of the original protocol with highlighted eating tips.

-- HCG Diet Food List – Expanded with guidelines
+- The Food List with tips and guidelines

-- HCG Diet Recipes – Phases 2 and 3, plus cooking guidelines
+- Recipes for Phases 2 and 3, plus cooking guidelines

-- HCG Diet Protocol – Includes an overview of food and eating Guidelines
+- HCG Protocol Summary – Includes an overview of food and eating Guidelines

 Food and Eating